Followers

 And maybe I am selling myself short and would get a 5 on the AP Lit exam...maybe I could get extra time due to my now-diagnosed ADHD!

-AP Lang I believe I would get a 5 (humble brag).
+AP Lang I would get a 5 (humble brag).
 I am an editing hero, and I could crush Q1 and Q2...Q3, depends.
-The multiple choice are also easier, I think.
-There are only 45 questions in an hour in AP Lang!
+The multiple choice section is also easier, I think.
+There are only 45-50 questions in an hour in AP Lang!
+No fair!

 Sunday, May 4, 2025